inderjit303/4bit_CLA_adder_IITH_Hackathon/README.md

 </p>

 ## AND2 circuit Schematic:
 We start our modular design approach by designing two input AND circuit block using static CMOS logic as shown in Fig. 7.
-First, an two input NAND gate is implemented using static CMOS design followed connecting a CMOS inverter to make it an AND2 circuit with two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.
+First, an two input NAND gate is implemented using static CMOS design which is followed connecting a CMOS inverter to make it an AND2 circuit with two input pins In1 & In2, one output pin Out and supply pins VDD and VSS.
 The substrate/boby terminal of all NMOS transistors are connected to VSS and substrate/boby terminal of all PMOS transistors are connected to VDD.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/155751142-81dd8d8a-763c-46be-b59d-cc604cf1114e.png">